Navigating a Season of Illness & Stress

 Many myths, fairytales and religious frameworks understand the power of ‘descent journeys’ - of travelling through dark or underground terrain - and perceive the value and even gifts available to be found in our suffering, our losses, our crises: in exactly the journeys we never would have chosen.

-I’m examining if, rather than discarding the word “flourish” as no longer meaningful this year, it’s time to redefine my understanding of flourishing, looking more deeply into my recent experiences.
+I’m examining if, rather than discarding the word “flourish” as no longer meaningful, it’s time to look more deeply and redefine my understanding of flourishing.

 For example: